kiyoung-aws/Unified-Studio-for-Amazon-Sagemaker/migration/emr/README.md

 - Understanding of [Amazon SageMaker Unified Studio](https://docs.aws.amazon.com/sagemaker-unified-studio/latest/adminguide/what-is-sagemaker-unified-studio.html)
 - Access to a [domain](https://docs.aws.amazon.com/sagemaker-unified-studio/latest/adminguide/working-with-domains.html) and a project created in SageMaker Unified Studio (Refer to [Create a new project](https://docs.aws.amazon.com/sagemaker-unified-studio/latest/userguide/create-new-project.html))
-- Python, [boto3](https://pypi.org/project/boto3/) and [nbformat](https://pypi.org/project/nbformat/) installed on the machine where you'll execute migration steps
+- Python, [boto3](https://pypi.org/project/boto3/) installed on the machine where you'll execute migration steps
 - [AWS Command Line Interface (AWS CLI)](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) installed/updated and configured on the machine where you'll execute migration steps
 - The IAM User/Role performing the steps in this guide should have the following permissions: